-Paul McCrory has spent the last 20 years working as an informal educator and trainer.
+Paul McCrory has spent over 20 years working as an informal educator and trainer.

 During this time he's presented interactive science shows and workshops in science centres (Techniquest, Cardiff and W5, Belfast) and his own successful outreach organisation (learn differently ltd).
 This background has given him a wealth of experience in engaging a wide range of audiences in accessible and interesting ways.
 He's presented demos in all sorts of settings from museums to a muddy field, from school halls to an airport security queue and from theatres to a wedding in Geneva.